buildkite/docs/pages/pipelines/templates.md

 1. Navigate to your [organization’s pipeline templates](https://buildkite.com/organizations/-/pipeline-templates).
 1. If this is your first template, select _Create a Template_.
 Otherwise, select _New Template_.
 A pipeline template is created automatically for you.
 1. Update the name and description of your new template and select _Apply_ to save your changes.
-1. You can also select _Edit_ to change the step configuration for the template.
+1. Select _Edit_ if you want to change the step configuration for the template.

 An administrator can add multiple templates to use across the organization.
 Making changes and saving a template will apply those changes to all pipelines using that template.